Virus talks on brink of collapse, sides still 'far apart'

-“There’s a handful of very big issues that we are still very far apart" on, said Treasury Secretary Steven Mnuchin, who depicted impasses on aid to states and local governments and renewing supplemental unemployment benefits.
+“There’s a handful of very big issues that we are still very far apart" on, said Treasury Secretary Steven Mnuchin.
+He talked ofimpasses on aid to states and local governments and renewing supplemental unemployment benefits in the Thursday night meetings.

 Both sides said the future of the talks is uncertain.
 President Donald Trump is considering executive orders to address evictions and on unemployment insurance, but they appear unlikely to have much impact.